 You can actually freeze them before you fry them or after.
 Either way is delicious!

 If you want to freeze them unbaked, make your batter as instructed above.
-Then line a baking sheet with wax paper.
+Then, line a baking sheet with wax paper.
 Place your zucchini patties on the wax paper and flash freeze for about an hour or until they’re frozen solid.
-Remove from cookie sheet and place in freezer bag until cooking day.
+Remove from cookie sheet and place in a freezer bag until cooking day.

 The second option is to make your batter and cook the zucchini fritters immediately.
 Let cool completely before freezing.

 Tips and Substitutions for Zucchini Parmesan Fritters

 - My favorite addition is corn!
 Zucchini Corn Fritters are a match made in heaven!
 I add about 1 cup of corn to the batter and then cook as normal.
 So good!